zdj649150499/Presto_GPU/README.md

 ------

-This is a GPU version of PRESTO that created by DeJiang Zhou at NAOC.

-In this version, `prepsubband` and `accelsearch` can work with the option `-cuda` on a GPU device.
-Note that the GPU version of `accelsearch` references `presto_on_gpu_ljt` and it cannot yet do `jerk` searches, i.e. it cannot be used with `-wmax`.
-Something of `rfifind` have also been changed and the GPU version of `prepfold` will reported in the future.

-The original CPU version is: http://www.cv.nrao.edu/~sransom/presto/

-`presto_on_gpu_ljt` version: https://github.com/jintaoluo/presto_on_gpu

 PRESTO is a large suite of pulsar search and analysis software developed primarily by Scott Ransom mostly from scratch, and released under the GPL (v2).